Intermediate15 min readWater & Wastewater

 ABB Counters Example for Pump Control

 Complete working example demonstrating Counters implementation for Pump Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Pump Control Control